Definitions

 Deprecation warnings:

-has been deprecated and will be removed in a future update.
-Please use theclient_category_id
+cidhas been deprecated and will be removed in a future update.
+Please use theclient_category_iddirectly instead.categoryhas been deprecated and will be removed in a future update.
+However, theclient_categorywill return the same information.

 List Response for product_search